Juicy, plump shrimp with BOLD island flavors… Jerk Shrimp! Caribbean style.

 Jerk Shrimp Recipe

-1. Marinate: Combine shrimp with all the remaining ingredients, except olive oil, and marinate in the refrigerator for 30-60 minutes.
+1. Marinate: I mix the shrimp with all the other ingredients, except olive oil, and let it marinate in the refrigerator for 30-60 minutes.

 Stovetop Method

-Heat olive oil over medium high heat in a large skillet.
-Add shrimp along with marinade and cook approximately 3 minutes per side, or just until opaque and cooked through.
+I heat olive oil over medium-high heat in a large skillet.
+Then, I add the shrimp along with the marinade and cook them for about 3 minutes per side, or until they’re opaque and cooked through.

 Grilling Method

-Heat the grill to medium-high heat.
-Thread the marinated shrimp onto the skewers.
-Grill for 2-3 minutes per side, until shrimp are fully cooked.
+On nice days, I preheat the grill to medium-high heat.
+Then, I thread the marinated shrimp onto skewers and grill them for about 2-3 minutes per side, until they’re fully cooked.

-- If using frozen shrimp, thaw the shrimp completely and pat dry them dry with a paper towel before adding the seasoning rub and marinade.
-This way, more water doesn’t get added to the marinade, and won’t dilute the it.
+- When I’m using frozen shrimp, I always make sure to thaw them completely and pat them dry with a paper towel before adding the seasoning rub and marinade.
+This helps prevent excess water from diluting the marinade.

-- Marinating shrimp 30-60 minutes is enough to penetrate the seasoning flavors into the delicate flesh of shrimp.
-Longer marination can cause the shrimp to break down.
+- I like to marinate my shrimp for 30-60 minutes.
+That’s enough time for the seasoning flavors to penetrate into the delicate flesh of the shrimp, Longer marination can cause the shrimp to break down.

-- Use a large skillet so they can be cooked in a single layer, without over crowding, which can lead to steaming rather than a golden brown char.
+- I always use a large skillet so they can be cooked in a single layer, without over-crowding, which can lead to steaming rather than a golden brown char.

-- We love to create bowl meals with this Caribbean style shrimp.
-Simply serve them on a bed of rice along with Mango Salsa and lots of lime.
+- I love to create bowl meals with this Caribbean style shrimp.
+I simply serve them on a bed of rice along with Mango Salsa and lots of lime.
 If you want to go all out, make some Jamaican Rice and Peas.

 - Jerk Shrimp Tacos are absolutely phenomenal, and binge worthy.

-- Jerk Shrimp Salad: Throw them on top of any of your favorite salads.
+- Jerk Shrimp Salad: Some days I throw them on top of a salad.
 Even on Caesar, making Jerk Caesar salad.
 How cool!!

-- Jerk Shrimp Pasta: Swirl some jerk shrimp in creamy pasta, like our Alfredo Pasta, Primavera or Pesto Pasta.
+- Jerk Shrimp Pasta: I love to swirl some jerk shrimp in creamy pasta, like our Alfredo Pasta, Primavera or Pesto Pasta.

 - Sandwiches and Wraps: Make a great sandwich, or wrap them up in your favorite wrap.

-- In between Quesadillas and Burritos: Chop them up and fill up your burritos and quesadillas.
+- In between Quesadillas and Burritos: I chop them up and fill up my burritos and quesadillas.

 - How about some nachos?
 We have great Surf and Turf Nachos.
 Simply make jerk style shrimp for that recipe.

-- Serve them atop some creamy Grits.
+- Some special days, I serve them atop some creamy Grits.
 Jerk Shrimp & Grits, YUM!

-Make this easy Jamaican style shrimp for a quick weeknight dinner, or save it for some special taco night.
+Make my Jamaican style shrimp for a quick weeknight dinner, or save it for some special taco night.
 You won’t get enough of this island favorite.

 Remember, you can always adjust the heat just the way you like it, the shrimp will still have all the other flavor notes that actually enhance the spice factor.

-There is always something delicious coming out of our kitchen.
-We’re glad that you are with us on this delicious journey called GypsyPlate.
+There is always something delicious coming out of my kitchen.
+I am glad that you are with us on this delicious journey called GypsyPlate.
 It shows in that our followers keep growing day by day.
 Thank you…

 Jerk Shrimp, on our Gypsy Plate… enjoy!